Matt Olson Preview, Player Props: Braves vs. Giants

-On Saturday, Matt Olson (.317 on-base percentage in past 10 games, 60 points below season-long percentage) and the Atlanta Braves face the San Francisco Giants, whose starting pitcher will be Ryan Walker.
-First pitch is at 4:05 PM ET.
+On Sunday, Matt Olson (.278 slugging percentage in past 10 games, with zero homers) and the Atlanta Braves face the San Francisco Giants, whose starting pitcher will be Tristan Beck.
+First pitch is at 7:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Giants.
+He strung together three hits (going 3-for-5 with a double and two RBI) in his most recent game against the Giants.

 Matt Olson Game Info & Props vs. the Giants